Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: Restricted Class : Structural Results

-From (\ref{cost_to_go_stagek_stateb_equn}) it follows that the optimal stopping set $\mathcal{S}_k$ is the set of states $b$ (states of these form are obtained after probing at stage $k$) where it is better to \textsf{stop} than to \textsf{continue}.
-Similarly from (\ref{cost_to_go_stagek_statebF_equn}), the set $\mathcal{S}_{k}^\ell$ has to be interpreted as, for a given distribution $F_\ell$, the set of $b$ such that at the state $(b,F_\ell)$ it is better to \textsf{stop}, while the set $\mathcal{Q}_{k}^\ell$ is the set of $b$ such that at $(b,F_\ell)$ it is better to either \textsf{stop} or \textsf{probe}.
+From (\ref{Jk_b_equn}) it follows that the stopping set $\mathcal{S}_k$ is the set of all states $b$ (states of this form are obtained after probing at stage $k$) where it is better to {stop} than to {continue}.